sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-filter/reduce-alert-fatigue.md

 Use event filters to customize alert policies, improve contact routing, eliminate notification noise from recurring events, and filter events from systems in pre-production environments.

-In this guide, you learn how to reduce alert fatigue by configuring an event filter named `hourly` for a handler named `slack` to prevent alerts from being sent to Slack every minute.
+In this guide, you'll learn how to reduce alert fatigue by configuring an event filter named `hourly` for a handler named `slack` to prevent alerts from being sent to Slack every minute.
 If you don't already have a handler in place, follow [Send Slack alerts with handlers][3] before continuing with this guide.

 You can use either of two approaches to create the event filter to handle occurrences: